3dct/open_iA-superbuild/README.md

 - Qt

 On Linux, those packages should be available from the distribution repository.
-  - For example, on Ubuntu 22.04, execute:
+  - For example, on latest Ubuntu, execute:
     ```
     $ sudo apt install cmake cmake-qt-gui g++ make git \
       libgl1-mesa-dev libxt-dev \